-Located in Lebanon, NH, the restaurant’s mood is set by the contrasting and dramatic use of darker, surfaces and highly illuminated areas.
-The background ambiance is darker, due to the use of gently curved wire-mesh panels, which are, suspended overhead.
-These cloud-like forms take on different material qualities, depending on how they are viewed and on the amount and direction of light that strikes their surfaces.
-Sometimes these forms are opaque and dark grey, while other times, they shimmer.
-Specially designed computer-controlled lights are located in between the panels, allowing the lighting levels to change subtly over the course of the evening.
+Located in Lebanon, New Hampshire, the Monsoon Restaurant presents a mood set by the dramatic juxtaposition of darker surfaces and highly illuminated areas.
+The background ambiance is more shaded from gently curved wire-mesh panels suspended overhead.
+These cloud-like forms take on different material qualities, depending on one’s viewpoint and the direction of light that strikes their surfaces.
+Sometimes these forms are opaque and dark gray; other times they shimmer.
+Specially designed computer-controlled lights in-between the panels change lighting levels subtly throughout the evening.

-The design also pays homage to Asian architecture.
-The milky screens above the open kitchen recall Japanese Shoji screens.
-Bamboo columns bound in copper ties find their origin in oriental materials and joinery.
-The concrete’s greenish tint recalls the lush jungles of Southeast Asia.
+The design also honors Asian architecture.
+The milky screens above the open kitchen recall Japanese shoji screens.
+Bamboo columns bound in copper ties reference oriental materials and joinery.
+The concrete’s greenish tint mimics the lush jungles of Southeast Asia.
 The two sculptures by Roger Chudzik root the restaurant to local sources.
 The spectacular water sculpture splashes water onto native New England slate (mined and delivered by the artist), while the reed-like iron rods twist, turn and intertwine to create a screen of metal, stone, and water.